CoFH/cofh.github.io/docs/cofh-world/world-generator-configuration/feature-types/small-tree/index.md

 **`small-tree`** is one of the [feature types](/docs/cofh-world/world-generator-configuration/feature-types/) provided by [CoFH World](/docs/cofh-world/).
 It generates small oak-shaped trees.
-The configured primary block(s) to generate the feature with is used to generate the trunk.

 Options
 -------

-When using this feature type, the following values may be added to the [feature type configuration](/docs/cofh-world/world-generator-configuration/feature-format/#feature-type-configuration).
+When using this feature type, the following values must be added to the [feature type configuration](/docs/cofh-world/world-generator-configuration/feature-format/#feature-type-configuration).